 Indeed the use of inexpensive optical pump sources, such as laser diodes, diode-pumped solid state lasers (DSSLs) or even light emitting diodes may be the method for achieving the elusive “holy grail” of electrically pumped widely tunable polymer lasers.
 While, obviously a different approach than direct electrical pumping of organic semiconductor lasers, 114,, this could possibly fill a similar niche.

-The promised applications of these microresonator laser systems makes the current efforts worthwhile.
-For example, broad tunability in a miniature design is likely to lead to low cost miniature spectroscopic systems and chemical sensors, including DNA sequence sensors, as well as a host of other possible applications.
+Low cost, small, tunable laser sources are applicable to specialty spectroscopic systems, such as chemical sensors, and even DNA sequence sensors.
+Dye lasers continue to be widely used in medical applications, and, for example, low-cost tunable polymer DFB lasing surfaces could be used even as disposable laser sources for dermatological applications applying the multilayer laser films directly to the skin.
+In light of the technical developments outlined in this review and the great portent of manifold economical applications, further sustained development efforts towards this versatile class of laser materials should continue to reap widespread benefits.

 ACKNOWLEDGEMENTS